Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Introduction and Main Results

 \begin{theorem} There exist dimensional constants $c_n, \tau_n, \tau_n'>0$ such that if $w\in A_\infty$ with $[w]_{A_\infty} \le 1+ c_n$ then

 and moreover,

 \end{theorem}

 \begin{remark} We observe that under the smallness condition $[w]_{A_\infty} \le 1+c_n$ of the preceding theorem, the exponential upper bound can be controlled linearly.
-As a result, the quantities $p$ and $[w]_{A_p}$ exhibit the same asymptotic behavior, yielding the relation
+As a result, in the flat regime, the quantities $p$ and $[w]_{A_p}$ are comparable, yielding the relation

 \end{remark}